-The proposed algorithm was tested on a surveillance task of the landscape of the Grand Canyon in the manner emulating remote sensing from airplane or satellite.
-The digital elevation model available from \citep{USGS}, shown in Figure~\ref{fg:GC_image}, was used for the test.
-The size of the image is $2800\times2800$ pixels, which was rescaled to a unit square $[0,1]^2$.
+We next apply the proposed algorithm to a remote sensing task of the landscape of the Grand Canyon, emulating surveillance from an airplane or a satellite.
+The digital elevation model available from \cite{USGS}, shown in Figure~\ref{fg:GC_image}, was used for this numerical experiment.
+The size of the image is $2800\times 2800$ pixels, which was rescaled to a unit square $[0,1]^2$.

-There are basically two approaches to implement integral observations in two dimensions: either use line integrals as in \citep{Purisha2019,Longi2020}, or use area integrals as in \citep{Tanaka2019nips}.
-The latter approach was adopted for the test.
-Specifically, it was assumed that the integral of elevation is observed over a disk of radius $r$ centered at $\q$,
+There are basically two approaches to implement integral observations in two dimensions: either use line integrals as in \cite{Purisha2019,Longi2020}, or use area integrals as in \cite{Tanaka2019nips}.
+The latter approach is adopted here.
+Specifically, we assume that the elevation of a terrain integrated over a disk of radius $r$ may be observed,

-where $r\in\{0, 0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4\}$. ($r=0$ is defined as the normal point observation.)
-When the integral domain overlaps outside of $[0,1]^2$, the function is extended by reflection about the edge.
-For an efficient numerical integration over a disk, we employed the quadrature formula in \citep[Theorem 1]{Bojanov1998}.
-Despite this, a 2d integral is numerically very expensive.
+where $r\in\{0, 0.05, 0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4\}$.
+Note that $r=0$ is just the ordinary point observation.
+When the disk does not fit in $[0,1]^2$, $f$ is extended by reflection about the edges.
+We employ a quadrature formula in \cite[Theorem 1]{Bojanov1998} for efficient numerical integration over a disk, but \eqref{eq:e53fsdf} is still numerically expensive.
 The bottleneck is line 9 of Algorithm~\ref{alg:gpdc1}, where the variance needs to be computed for $N$ points simultaneously.
-It requires a computation of an $N\times N$ symmetric gram matrix whose elements are double 2d (i.e., 4d) integrals of the kernel function.
-Computation of these $\frac{1}{2}N^2$ integrals becomes quickly infeasible when $N$ is large ($>100$).
-To cope with this problem, we made an evenly spaced meshgrid of size $30\times 30$ over $[0,1]^2$ and from there selected 100 points randomly, for every $t$ and $j$ in Algorithm~\ref{alg:gpdc1}.
+It requires a computation of an $N\times N$ symmetric Gram matrix whose elements are double 2D (i.e., 4D) integrals of the kernel function (cf.~\eqref{eq:fewf989sdf}).
+Computation of these $N^2/2$ integrals becomes quickly infeasible when $N\gtrsim 100$.
+To cope with this issue, we make an evenly spaced meshgrid of size $30\times 30$ over $[0,1]^2$ and therefrom select 100 points randomly, for every $t$ and $j$ in Algorithm~\ref{alg:gpdc1}.

-For comparison, two other policies were also implemented: (i) a random policy (selecting $\q$ and $r$ completely at random) and (ii) a policy that exclusively makes $r=0$ observations (i.e., a point with maximal predictive variance is sequentially observed).
-Each of the three algorithms was run 16 times with different random seeds. $M=300$ was used for \textsf{GP-DC}.
+For comparison, two other policies are implemented: (i) a random policy that selects $\q$ and $r$ uniformly at random, and (ii) a policy that exclusively makes $r=0$ observations (i.e., a point with maximal predictive variance is sequentially observed).
+Each of the three algorithms is run for 16 different random seeds.
+We set $M=200$ for {\newbo}.